selecitevww/EXAMPLE-NET-SETTINGS-WINDOWS-CMD/README.md

 # EXAMPLE IF VIRUS WRITING IN BIOS, IT IS SETTINGS FOR NETWORK WINDOWS 11 PRO:

+-2: paging file size 0MB, virus-rootkit use for load in your(Windows) system this function default function.

 -1: "� " - INCLUDE IN NAME WORKGROUP (WHEN INSTALLING WINDOWS) AND NAME LOCALUSERNAMES ( HARD LEVEL ***)

 -0: DISABLE DEFAULT BROWSER ("ixplorer.exe" - Internet Explorer, msedge.exe - EDGE) AND BLOCK FIREWALL DIRS PROGRAM FILES ..
 FOR INTERNET.